Darren Wassall

 Darren Paul James Wassall (born 27 June 1968) is an English football coach and former player who played as a defender.
-He has been academy director of Derby County since 2009; he was also the club's head coach on a temporary basis during 2016.
+He was the academy director of Derby County from 2009 until 2023; he was also the club's head coach on a temporary basis during 2016.
 He played for Nottingham Forest, Derby County, Birmingham City and Burton Albion, and also had loan spells with Hereford United, Bury and Manchester City, making a total of 177 Football League appearances.

 Playing career

 Wassall began his career in 1984 at Nottingham Forest, where he was a product of the youth system.
 He failed to win a regular first-team place, although he was a reliable stand-in to the likes of Des Walker, and was loaned out to Hereford United and Bury.
 Despite his limited opportunities, Wassall featured in two finals for Forest, winning a medal in the 1992 Full Members Cup 3–2 victory over Southampton (having scored his one and only Forest goal in the semi-final second leg against Leicester City at the City Ground) and playing in the 1–0 defeat in the 1992 Football League Cup Final against Manchester United.

-He left Forest for Derby County in 1992 in a £600,000 deal, and after an alleged dressing-room incident with manager Brian Clough.
+He left Forest for Derby County in 1992 in a £600,000 deal after an alleged dressing-room incident with manager Brian Clough.
 While at Derby, he had loan spells at Manchester City and Birmingham City.

 Wassall joined Birmingham full-time in 1997 in a £150,000 deal, but he struggled with injuries.
 After suffering an Achilles tendon injury, he left the Football League and played for Burton Albion.
 During his spell at Burton, Wassall scored in the 4–2 FA Cup defeat to Kidderminster Harriers in November 2000.
 He retired altogether in 2005.